 Next, we visited the cheese store where we tried a handful of Finnish cheeses (nope, I wasn’t aware that Finnish cheese was a thing either!).
 Favourites included Kasleholm and Työvoitto.

-Our last stop on our food tour was M Bakery, winner of the 2015 award for the best bakery in Finland.
+Our last stop on our food tour was M Bakery, an award-winning bakery.
 We tried a Kiss My Turku cake, a delicious strawberry and passion fruit mousse covered in chocolate.

 Enjoy Turku’s shopping scene